ga4gh/cat-vrs/schema/cat-vrs/core/def/Constraint.rst

       - string
       - 1..1
       - The name of the class that is instantiated by a data object representing the Entity.
-   *  - label
-      - string
-      - 0..1
-      - A primary name for the entity.
-   *  - description
-      - string
-      - 0..1
-      - A free-text description of the Entity.
    *  - alternativeLabels
       - string
       - 0..m